 The downside is your mortgage will be up for renewal quicker and when you come to remortgage your payments might increase.
-These days the majority of people actively search and choose ‘Fixed rate mortgage‘ deals.
+These days the majority of people actively search for and choose ‘Fixed-rate mortgage deals.

 Many people are certain of a rise in the near future.
 As such looking to a fixed-rate mortgage deal is beneficial as it offers the certainty of monthly outgoings, with no sudden rise in the monthly mortgage repayment offering peace of mind that you will be able to afford the expected monthly mortgage repayment.

-If you don’t like the idea of sorting out a remortgage so quickly then a medium-term fixed rate would be the way to go.
-Five year fixed rates are popular and you have certainty that your monthly payments cannot increase in the foreseeable future.
+If you don’t like the idea of sorting out a remortgage in Leicester so quickly then a medium-term fixed rate would be the way to go.
+Five-year fixed rates are popular and you have certainty that your monthly payments cannot increase in the foreseeable future.

-However a high proportion of home owners say they would consider longer term fixed mortgages.
+However, a high proportion of homeowners say they would consider longer-term fixed mortgages.
 (These are the most expensive fixed mortgage products available)

 When choosing your mortgage deal be mindful of booking and arrangement fees.
 A booking fee is payable up-front and an arrangement fee is payable on completion.
 Some people add fees to their mortgages, but this increases the total amount repayable as interest accumulates on the fee.

 For example, if you think you may be moving in the next two or three years you may wish to choose a fixed deal for that period.
-(It is possible to ‘port a mortgage’ but you may be better discussing this with your knowledgeable mortgage advisor in advance).
-If this is your final move, perhaps a longer term fixed rate may be more suitable.
+(It is possible to ‘port a mortgage’ but you may be better off discussing this with your knowledgeable mortgage advisor in Leicester).
+If this is your final move, perhaps a longer-term fixed rate may be more suitable.